 - Dry throat.

-Our range of high quality ultrasonic vaporisers have built in humidifiers and air purifiers.
+Hush ultrasonic vaporiser has built in humidifiers and air purifiers.
 We would recommend running one in all bedrooms and lounge rooms, 24/7.
 Check the range here.

 We Are The Experts

 The Corona Virus (Covid19) is an unprecedented challenge to the health economic future of Australia.
 Our Brisbane warehouse stocked full of the practical and effective products you need to stay safe.
 We can dispatch on the same day to anywhere in Australia.

 We also appreciate your support of our small business in these uncertain times.